Didisimmons/LILELI-QUIZ-GAME/readME.md

 * Typography

-  - The Oswald and EB Garamond typefaces are used throughout the site to provide consistency.
-The two fonts provide our site a friendly, distinct and appealing appearance to our target demographic.
+  - The typefaces Poppins and Lato are used across the site to maintain uniformity and to give the site a distinct and welcoming appearance.
+The two fonts make the site approachable and appealing to our intended audience.

 * Imagery